The Undocumented RACI Chart: Navigating Expectations and Misunderstandings in Teams

 Here's an important truth: RACI charts exist whether you document them or not.
 The decision to formalize them, however, can be the difference between a well-oiled machine and a team fraught with misunderstandings and hurt feelings.

 In the absence of a clearly defined, documented RACI chart, team members will invariably create one in their minds based on their perception of their role within the team.
 This mental model, though unseen, will guide their decisions, their interactions with others, and their understanding of their place in the team's ecosystem.
+When individual, undocumented RACI charts don't align, a Pandora's box of issues can be unleashed.
+Misunderstandings can lead to friction between team members, tasks can be overlooked or unnecessarily duplicated, and a general sense of frustration and dissatisfaction can pervade the team.

-So, how can teams navigate this potential minefield of misaligned expectations and bruised egos?
 The solution is surprisingly simple, yet profoundly effective: make your RACI chart explicit.

 Conclusion